-^{}Knowledge Assessment must be approved by Clinical Coordinator before competency exam.
+^{}Knowledge Assessment must be approved by Clinical Coordinator or his/her designee before competency exam.

 Students are expected to master and document competency in all procedures identified on the Program's Procedure Checklist.
 Once a student has documented thorough knowledge of a procedure, the student must demonstrate that knowledge to a qualified clinical instructor.
 The instructor evaluates the student's ability according to the Program's criteria for performance evaluation.
-The daily clinical log book is also maintained.
+The daily clinical logbook is also maintained.
 The student is required to document every procedure in which he/she participates, prior to and following achievement of competency.